Rubiksman78/MonikA.I/README.md

     ```
 - `simpleaudio` or other packages might need to install Visual Studio C++ Tools too (see tutorial [here](https://stackoverflow.com/questions/64261546/how-to-solve-error-microsoft-visual-c-14-0-or-greater-is-required-when-inst)), for `simpleaudio` follow [this](https://stackoverflow.com/questions/67312738/error-command-errored-out-with-exit-status-1-python-when-installing-simple)
 - If you want to use Pygmalion models, follow these intructions:
-  - To use `int8` i.e. models taking less GPU RAM with `bitsandbytes`:
+  - To use `int8` i.e. models taking less GPU RAM with `bitsandbytes` (only compatible with recent GPUs):
      - Download these 2 dll files from [here](https://github.com/DeXtmL/bitsandbytes-win-prebuilt).
 Move those files in your python packages folder, on Windows it is something like `C:\Users\MyName\AppData\Local\Programs\Python\Python39\Lib\site-packages\bitsandbytes`
      - Edit `bitsandbytes\cuda_setup\main.py`:
        - Change `ct.cdll.LoadLibrary(binary_path)` to `ct.cdll.LoadLibrary(str(binary_path))` two times in the file.